 This course is intended to provide in-depth knowledge of a wide range of wines and spirits.
 It focuses on factors that influence the style, quality and price of wines from major wine regions of the world.
 You will also benefit from in-depth tastings where you will learn to identify product style and quality of wine from around the world.
 During this course, you will taste a total of at least 82 wines, many of which of premium and superpremium quality.
-From October 2016 we are offering the new updated edition of the course.

 - Production of Wine (location, viticulture, vinification, maturation and bottling, labelling regulations)